expressive-code/expressive-code/packages/expressive-code/README.md

 // Output HTML to the console
 console.log(htmlDocument)

-// Run `node generate-html.js` to generate the HTML file
+// Run `node generate-html.mjs` to generate the HTML file
 // and open it in the browser
 fs.writeFileSync('index.html', htmlDocument)